JJ'Studio - Fotolia

 A Patient Identity Management Workgroup -- created by The Sequoia Project and composed of multiple industry, academic and government experts -- provided comments to develop final recommendations for improving patient identity management.

 The workgroup also incorporated proposals supporting patient identifier challenges in pediatrics, as there is currently no widely employed naming system for newborns that have not yet been given a legal name.
-Some considerations listed in the document for handling pediatrics include standards adoption, information governance, process and technology, vendor capture of multiple birth indicator, birth order and mother's maiden name, and creation of a medical record prior to the birth event.
+Some considerations listed in the document for handling pediatrics include standards adoption, information governance, process and technology, vendor capture of multiple birth indicator, birth order and mother's maiden name, and of a medical record prior to the birth event.

 Eric HeflinCTO for The Sequoia Project